 - Wear shoes that are easy to slip on and off while going through security.

 Never flown before?
 If you can survive flying in the holiday season, you'll be set for the rest of your life.
 For more information, we highly suggest checking out our our list of tips and tricks for first-time flyers!

 6. You Know What Ruins Holidays?

 There's nothing worse than sniffling through the holidays!
-Be meticulous about washing your hands and cough/sneeze into your elbow.
+Be meticulous about washing your hands and cough and sneeze into your elbow.

 7. Beat The Early Bird

 So, you're planning to drive to your holiday destination?
-Not a problem.
-You're planning to leave straight from work the evening before Christmas Eve?
+Makes sense.
+You're planning to leave straight from work the Friday evening before Christmas Eve?
 Yikes!
 It'll be you and several million other Americans on the roads.